avipars/CS-Resources/DigitalSystems/FunctionalCompleteSets.md

+---
+layout: page
+title: Functionally Complete Sets in Digital Systems
+date: '2022-07-24 12:12:11 -0400'
+permalink: /DigitalSystems/FunctionalCompleteSets
+deescription: "These sets of logic gates can come together to create any other logic gate"
+categories: DigitalSystems
+tags:
+- Digital
+- Systems
+---

-These sets are functionally complete
+These sets are functionally complete (These sets of logic gates can come together to create any other logic gate)

-And, Or, Not
+* And, Or, Not

-And, Not
+* And, Not

-Or, Not
+* Or, Not

-NAND

-NOR
+* Nand

+* Nor

 And then you can addany additional gates to them and they'll still be complete sets.